taaden/Streamers/README.md

 ### Reasons for Selecting Topic
   * To see if the data support the general consensus of global warming.
-  * To see the temperature trends across the United States.
+  * To see the temperature trends across the major industrial country of the world.
-  * To add to the body of proof and evidence of global warming using the United States temperature data
+  * To add to the body of proof and evidence of global warming using the global temperature data and Co2 emision data

 ### Data Source Description
    We used the data from a newer compilation put together by the Berkeley Earth, which is affiliated with Lawrence Berkeley